 The definitive list is here, let the guzzling commence.

 Let’s cut to the chase, you’re after the best restaurants in Leeds, right?
 Those places to eat that are the absolute bee’s knees, packed with drool-worthy dishes and food so good it’ll leave you gagging for more.
-Well Leeds is full of ‘em, and believe it or not, some of the greatest gorging in the city won’t cost you an arm and a leg either.
+Well, Leeds is full of ‘em, and believe it or not, some of the greatest gorging in the city won’t cost you an arm and a leg either.
 From fine dining to deliciously downmarket, these are the best restaurants in Leeds.

 Boasting its own Michelin recommendation (it’s not quite a Michelin star, but give them time), a visit to Tharavadu is always an absolute pleasure.
 The home of south Indian Keralan cuisine in Leeds, this restaurant sets expectations high, but continues to meet those high standards every single time.

 There are no bland kormas or butter chickens here.
 Instead you’ll find generously-portioned, authentic cooking inspired by the Kerala coastline and thrumming with rich spices.
 Unless you’re familiar with the cuisine, you’ll be heading into unchartered territory, but really, with food this good, it’s all part of the fun.
-Sit back and enjoy the ride, it’s going to be tasty.
+So sit back and enjoy the ride, it’s going to be tasty.

 Tharavadu, 7-8 Mill Hill, Leeds, West Yorkshire, LS1 5DQ.
-Main courses range from £5.29 to £17.49.

 Crafthouse, 5th Floor Trinity Leeds, 70 Boar Lane, Leeds, West Yorkshire, LS1 6HW.
-Main courses range from £14 to £24.

 Small in name but certainly not in nature, Poco is Leeds’ first Sicilian street food joint and it comes with attitude.
 Big, unapologetic flavours are served in the form of pizzas, arancini, rotisserie chicken, cannoli and traditional Italian sides.
 That’s your lot, but that’s all you need because the myriad toppings, fillings and daily specials mean you actually end up with a decent amount of choice.

 Poco, 360 Kirkstall Road, Leeds, West Yorkshire, LS4 2HQ.
-Pizza starts from £2.50, pasta starts from £5 and chicken starts from £3.50 if you’re eating in.

 Senbon Sakura, 71 Great George Street, Leeds, West Yorkshire, LS1 3BR.
-Sushi starts from £2.80 and main courses range from £4.30 to £12.

 Heaney & Mill

 Heaney & Mill, 48 Otley Road, Headingley, Leeds, West Yorkshire, LS6 2AL.
-Main courses range from £13 to £26.

 The Man Behind the Curtain